dmorse/pscfpp/README.md

      [web manual](<https://dmorse.github.io/pscfpp-man>) for more
      information about this script.

-   - To compile and install only the CPU-based programs on a computer that does not have an appropriate NVIDA GPU, simply enter "make" from the pscfpp root directory immediately after running the configure script.
+   - To compile and install only the CPU-based programs (pscf_rpc and and pscf_rpc), simply enter "make" from the pscfpp root directory immediately after running the configure script.

    - Some further configuration is required to compile the GPU-enabled pscf_rpg program.
 Compilation of pscf_rpg is only possible on a